c3d/xl/doc/XL-2-evaluation.md

 The result of the multiplication is a `real` with value `33.284`.
 This is the result of evaluating `circumference 5.3`.

-The process can then resume with the next statement, `circumference 2.5`.
-The result of evaluating the whole program will be the result of that last statement.

 ### Deferred evaluation